 If you’re a fan of surfing, there’s no better place to enjoy catching waves: San Diego has numerous famous surf beaches for all levels and deep-rooted surf culture.

 San Diego has so many awesome activities it might be hard to decide how to spend your time.
-When all else fails, head to Coronado Island and enjoy a few hours of relaxation on one of the gorgeous beaches in California.
+When all else fails, head to Coronado Island and enjoy a few hours of relaxation on one of the most gorgeous beaches in California.

 Joshua Tree National Park